-Breast milk is the best food for your baby during the first year of life.
-It helps your baby grow healthy and strong.
+Breast milk is the best food for babies in the first year of life.
+It helps babies grow healthy and strong.

-Breastfeeding helps protect your baby from many illnesses.
-Breastfed babies have fewer health problems than babies who aren’t breastfed.
+Breastfeeding helps protect a baby from many illnesses.
+Breastfed babies have fewer health problems than babies who don’t breastfeed.

 Your breast milk changes as your baby grows so he gets exactly what he needs at the right time.